Custom Systems

 What happens after deployment?

-The same team that built the system takes over its maintenance — monitoring, updates, incident response, and ongoing development.
-Zero team changes, zero lost context.
+The same team that built the system takes over its maintenance - monitoring, updates, incident response, and ongoing development.
+Project context stays with the people who know the architecture and previous decisions.
 The system is meant to reliably support the business for years, not just pass acceptance testing.

 When doesn’t a custom system make sense?

-We prefer to be upfront rather than take on a project where we won’t deliver value.
-A custom system is an investment — if an off-the-shelf tool (Notion, Monday, Salesforce, or even a well-configured spreadsheet) covers your process without critical compromises, that’s the better option.
-A custom system makes sense when the process is specific, data must flow between many systems, and scale is growing faster than off-the-shelf tools can handle.
+We won’t take on a project where we won’t deliver value.
+A custom system is an investment - if an off-the-shelf tool covers your process without critical compromises, that’s the better option.

 We also don’t build systems without shared thinking about the process.
 If you’re looking purely for backlog execution without analysis, integrations, and long-term ownership - that’s not our model of collaboration.